l7mp/stunner/README.md

 Worry no more!
 STUNner allows you to deploy _any_ WebRTC service into Kubernetes, smoothly integrating it into the [cloud-native ecosystem](https://landscape.cncf.io), and enjoy the convenience of the management, security and observability features provided by a cloud-based deployment.
-Meanwhile, STUNner exposes a standards-compliant STUN/TURN server for clients to access your virtualized WebRTC infrastructure, maintaining full browser compatibility and requiring minimal or no modification to your existing WebRTC codebase.
+STUNner exposes a standards-compliant STUN/TURN server for clients to access your virtualized WebRTC infrastructure, maintaining full browser compatibility and requiring minimal or no modification to your existing WebRTC codebase.

 ## Table of Contents
 1. [Description](#description)